-The image I’ve always had of my grandmother is that of a gray-haired lady surrounded by cats, cigarette in one hand, book in the other.
-It’s a vague caricature based on my childhood trips to her Portland home in the late 1970s (she passed away in 1981).
-It’s also how my parents described her.
-I know her life had far more dimension than cats and cigarettes, but we all like an archetype and besides, this one is sort of charming.
+The image I’ve always had of my grandmother is of a gray-haired lady surrounded by cats, cigarette in one hand, book in the other.
+It’s a caricature based on a handful of childhood visits to her Portland home in the late ’70s (she passed away in 1981).
+But it’s also consistent with how my parents describe her.
+I know there was more to her than just cats and tobacco, but we all like an archetype and you’ve got to admit, this one is kind of charming.

-This image recently evolved when my cousin unearthed a box of our grandmother’s writing journals.
+This image recently evolved when my cousin discovered a box of our grandmother’s journals in a closet.
 Included in this treasure trove was a fifty-year-old composition book chronicling her daily reading consumption, the consistency of which would put most readers to shame.
 Page after page, book after book, sometimes two in the same day.
 Looking at my own reading pile, the one that’s starting to collect dust, I can only wonder how this gene got snuffed out.
 (On the other hand, the gene that inspires endless categorizing and chronicling?
 That one I got!)

 The journal itself is packed with entries each written with a Twitter-like brevity.
 Short.
 Concise.
 Every entry formatted the same way: DATE, TITLE, AUTHOR (all underlined) with a review below.
 Perhaps review is generous–they read more like haikus.
 Her October 2nd, 1967 note on Anne Morrow Lindberg’s STEEP ASCENT:

 Like a theme by an undergraduate.
 Reeks of women’s magazines.
 Based on her actual flying experience.